-- When prompted to "Map Logical Volume?," select Yes to continue.
-8. - 9.
-A prompt will display the mapping you wish to create.
-Choose Yes to confirm LUN the mapping you selected. - 10.
-The detail in the confirm box reads: partition 0 of logical volume 0 will map to LUN 0 of ID 0 on host port 0.
+- 8. When prompted to "Map Logical Volume?," select Yes to continue. - A prompt will display the mapping you wish to create.
+Choose Yes to confirm the LUN mapping you selected.

+10. The detail in the confirm box reads: partition 0 of logical volume 0 will map to LUN 0 of ID 0 on host port 0.